Grass Ain't Greener: Critical reception

 Carl Lamare of Billboard said that the song is "Brown first major attempt at the whole "dark R&B" craze, and it works perfectly" describing its composition as "brutally honest lyrics over a beat that's somber, but danceable".
-Adam Fleischer of MTV said that Brown on the song sings about "how the two don't play nicely together no more", commending Brown's "heartfelt vocals" and its lyrics, which he found to be "very releatable to his private life".
+Adam Fleischer of MTV said that Brown on the song sings about "how the two don't play nicely together no more", commending Brown's "heartfelt vocals" and its lyrics, which he found to be "very relatable to his private life".
 XXL's writer Mark Stainser said that the song's production "matches impeccably Brown's voice", defining it "one of the best R&B cuts of 2016".

 Music video

-On August 26, 2016, Brown uploaded the music video for "Grass Ain't Greener" on his YouTube and Vevo account.
-The videoclip was shot in August in the desertified surroundings of Los Angeles, and in a forest outside Fresno, California.
+On August 26, 2016, Chris Brown uploaded the music video for "Grass Ain't Greener" on his YouTube and Vevo account.
+The video was directed by Brown, and shot in August in the desertified surroundings of Los Angeles, and in a forest outside Fresno, California.

+Synopsis

-The video starts with Chris and his friends of his OHB group (one of them being Famous Fresh) driving on a lonely road in the dark.
-His friends tease him on how he's “always chasing girls” and mention that his ex may be where they're headed.
-Then the guys finally arrive to foggy club with "cool fluorescent lights", where dancers in lingerie laying in hoops that are hanging from the ceiling.
-Brown looks around while flashes of a girl (his ex) pop up in his mind.
-The girl is dressed in tribal-like clothing with her hair teased and white paint on her body.
-The dancers end up being vampires and the dancer takes a bite into Chris' neck.
-Chris starts to chase around a girl in a black bikini top and she looks like the same girl who took a bite out of his neck.
-He basically takes a trip to another world when he's in a grey, forest-like setting where people are running and jumping through the trees.
-The video ends with the girl he was having flashes of in the beginning of the video.
-She seductively looks at the camera before she turns and walks away into the forest.
+The video starts with Brown driving towards a party in the desertified surroundings of Los Angeles, with his friends in the car, interpreted by members of his OHB crew, being skeptical, claiming that he's “always chasing a girl”, mentioning that his ex-girlfriend might be at the party they're headed.
+The crew arrives to the foggy club, where dancers in lingerie are laying in hoops that are hanging from the ceiling.
+Brown looks around while flashes of his ex-girlfriend pop up in his mind.
+The girl is dressed in tribal-like clothing with white paint on her body.
+The dancers turn out to be vampires, with Brown starting to chase around a girl in a black bikini top, that bites his neck.
+The video ends with the girl he was having flashes of in the beginning, seductively looking at the camera before turning around and walking away into the forest.

 Reception

 Capital XTRA called the video "cinematic" and "dark".
 A writer for Rap-Up described the video as "mysterious".
-The sites 2DBZ and Urban Islandz noted that the girl that is supposed to be the ex-girlfriend of Brown in the video could be reportedly referred to Karrueche Tran.
+2DBZ and Urban Islandz stated that the character of Brown's ex-girlfriend in the video might be a reference to Karrueche Tran.